drivet/website/content/drafts/intro-to-indie-web.md

 And, not to be paranoid, but what happens if they decide to remove the feature?
 What exactly could you do about it?
 You know, except *leave*?

-Consider a site like Medium.
-It started out as a free, clean, spare blogging site, aimed at people who valued *content* over bling.
-It has now become a piece of nagware, constantly pestering you to create an account.
-I don't know if its future consists of targeted ads or a paid subscription model, but it can only be a matter of time; Medium, is a business, after all.

 There are, of course other reasons to avoid these sites.
 No one likes to see ads.
 Facebook is constantly tracking your online activities and selling what it collects to nefarious organizations.
 Twitter contributes to the